SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 If you want to stay near the airport then the Novotel Bangkok Suvarnabhumi Airport Hotel is the best choice.
-Nice pool, good restaurants, and an easy (underground) walk to the terminal.
+(I love this place!0 Nice pool, good restaurants, and an easy (underground) walk to the terminal.
 There’s also a free shuttle bus.
 You could stay here then taxi (or train) into the city, enjoy some nightlife and good food, then taxi back and be ready for your flight the next day.
 If you want to actually stay in the city there’s nothing close to the airport.
 The closest area of the city to the airport is Sukhumvit or Siam Square area.
 Both have lots of shopping and great places to eat.
 It’s about 45 minutes to an hour from the airport to either of these areas.

 4. Best Shopping Area in Bangkok